BlockchainUSC/Build-Night-1/README.md

       );
   };
 ```

+A provider is your application's way of reading from the Ethereum blockchain. window.ethereum is a JavaScript object injected by your wallet (Metamask, Coinbase, etc. on installation.
+Web3Provider converts methods from window.ethereum into methods that ethers.js can work with.

+Then, it requests access to all of the user's accounts in their wallet and chooses the first connected account to use in this app.
+The Metamask popup appears for the user to connect or cancel.

+The signer object allows the app to sign transactions from the account using the app.

+Lastly, the new ethers Contract creates an object that allows you to interact with your contract by taking in a few key parameters: the contract's address, the contract's ABI (Application Binary Interface) --> a JSON file with all of the functions, events, variables, and the signer (who will be interacting with the contract).

 Note how the last two lines store the signer, an object that can sign transactions on behalf of the connected wallet account and create a contract object using your contract's address, its ABI, and your signer information.

 ## Store number returned by Contract